cotteux/Meshbrowser/README.md

 ## Server
-setting.yaml to give acces to specifics node. copy cert.pem and key.pem with the server
+setting.yaml to give acces to specifics node.

+Copy cert.pem and key.pem with the server

 ## Client
 Modify the line 384 in meshbrowser :   interface.sendText(message,wantAck=True,destinationId=1976459704) change the destination id for your server id.